raspibolt/raspibolt/raspibolt_21_security.md

 ## Increase your open files limit

-In case your RaspiBolt is swamped with internet requests (honest or malicious due to a DDoS attack), you will quickly encounter the `can't accept connection: too many open files` error.
+If your RaspiBolt is swamped with internet requests (honest or malicious due to a DoS attack), you will quickly encounter the "can't accept connection: too many open files" error.
-This is due to a limit on open files (representing individual tcp connections) that is set too low.
+This is due to the limit of open files (representing individual TCP connections) set too low.

-Edit the following three files, add the additional line(s) right before the end comment, save and exit.
+Edit each of the following three files, add the additional line(s) right before the end comment, save and exit.

 ```sh
 $ sudo nano /etc/security/limits.conf

 *    soft nofile 128000
 *    hard nofile 128000
 root soft nofile 128000